-- Keep your arms and legs covered when walking in woodland and similar places. - Insect repellents containing chemicals called DEET or Picaridine will help keep ticks away. - Check for ticks regularly when you are out, brush off clothing and check pets and flowers etc. before going inside.
+- Keep your arms and legs covered when walking in woodland and similar places. - Insect repellents containing chemicals called DEET or Picaridine will help keep ticks away. - Check for ticks regularly when you are out, brush off clothing and check pets and flowers etc. before bringing them inside.
 Check yourself carefully afterwards. - If you find a tick attached, remove it quickly.

 FACT: ticks can carry other diseases as well.
-In the UK these include Anaplasma, Babesia and Rickettsia.
+In the UK these include Anaplasma, Babesia, Rickettsia and Tick-Borne Encephalitis Virus.
 Other diseases can be contracted from ticks in other countries.